HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: Protocol

 \subsection{Overview}

 The registered-recipient protocol proceeds in five phases---\emph{Recipient Setup}, \emph{Quote Generation and Verification}, \emph{Funding}, \emph{Claim}, and optional \emph{Refund}.
 Figure~\ref{fig:overview} omits the one-time setup phase for clarity.
-Let $d_{\mathsf{dep}}$ denote a deployment-domain tag unique to a given \HFIPay{} deployment (or to a given \NVM{} instance in the cross-VM setting).
+Let $d_{\mathsf{dep}}$ denote a deployment-domain tag unique to a given \HFIPay{} deployment.
 Let $\mathsf{asset}(c,a)$ denote the canonical on-chain encoding of an asset on chain $c$.
 We write $H$ for the abstract protocol hash over a canonical byte encoding of the listed fields.
 Concrete implementations may instantiate $H$ with a chain-native primitive such as \texttt{keccak256} on EVM, but they MUST preserve the exact field order and the protocol's domain-separation labels.
 Authorization-domain labels use the \texttt{hfipay:*} namespace; implementation-local PDA or storage seeds may use different byte strings because they are not replay-sensitive authorization messages.
 Implementations MUST ensure that the byte encoding used by the off-chain client, the on-chain contract, and the ZK circuit are identical for every authorization message; Table~\ref{tab:fields} lists the canonical field order.

 Here $c$ denotes the chain identifier in a deployment-specific encoding (e.g., EIP-155 \texttt{chainId} on EVM, a genesis-hash prefix on Solana), $a$ denotes the asset descriptor, and $e$ denotes the coarse epoch label.
 Each field is serialized as a fixed-width or length-prefixed byte string; the exact encoding is deployment-specific but MUST be agreed upon by all three stacks (client, contract, circuit).